Modular Process Plants Guidebook

 It's also important to recognize that stick-built construction remains valuable for most projects, particularly when modular solutions do not offer clear advantages.
 Working with an experienced EPC contractor with extensive experience in front-end planning and detailed design and engineering can help ensure your modular process plant project’s success.

-H+M’s modular group specializes in designing and fabricating truckable modules, providing exceptional capital project execution from concept to start-up for clients across the United States.
+H+M’s Modular group specializes in designing and fabricating truckable modules, providing exceptional capital project execution from concept to start-up for clients across the United States.
 From our engineering and fabrication headquarters in Houston, Texas, we can transport your project to wherever you are.
 For over three decades, we have provided end-to-end solutions for a wide range of project sizes within the energy, chemical, and terminals and logistics industries.

 We are dedicated to providing trust, experience, and efficiency through all stages of engineering, procurement, and construction through our proven strategic EPC approach.
 Our comprehensive services, including front-end planning, detail engineering and design, procurement, fabrication, and construction allow us to take your modular process plant project from conception to completion, tailoring engineering and design solutions to meet your unique needs.